Frankie-Manzi/Frankie-Manzi/README.md

 ## Projects
 - SOC Analyst Simulation (TryHackMe)
 - Network Traffic Monitoring and Attack Detection
-- SIEM Implementation and Log Analysis
+- SIEM Implementation and Log Analysis using Splunk
+- Setup and configured a Honeypot in a cloud environment using Tpot(honeypot), Vultr(cloud service provider) and ELK Stack for visualisation of the data